jjranalli/nightwind/README.md

 }
 ```

+You can also use **color mappings** to further customise your dark theme.
+Check out the next section to see how it works.

 ### Screens

 Nightwind is responsive by default.
 If you add custom breakpoints they get automatically applied to Nightwind classes.